ashleymoy/ebay-pennyloafers-app/README.md

 This program can be used by either executing the timer_email.py file in Terminal or on AWS Lambda by executing the lambda_handler() in send_email.py

 ** IMPORTANT! **
-Before executing, input API and email info into my_info.py.
+Before executing, input API info into lines 28-30 of send_email.py.
-Also, update lines 43-44 in send_email.py with your email info.
+Also, input email information into lines 35 and 49.

 ## Author